-- Stay in Touch: Once you understand your mental patterns, notice when they’re starting up, and instead of allowing yourself to run to comfort, stay with the discomfort.
+Once you understand your mental patterns, notice when they’re starting up, and instead of allowing yourself to run to comfort, stay with the discomfort.
 Locate the physical feeling in your body, and stay with it for as long as you can.
-Get in touch with the feeling of fear (not the mental story about fear) and keep the warm hand of your attention on it.
+Get in touch with the feeling of fear—not the mental story about fear—and keep your attention on it.
 See if the fear relaxes once you give it curiosity and loving attention.
 Welcome it as you would a friend.

-- Be Open to the Present Moment: As you go about your day, check in on the present moment in front of you, and notice if you’re rejecting it for any reason.
-Instead, see if you can embrace it.
+As you go about your day, check in on the moment in front of you and notice if you’re rejecting it for any reason.
+If you are, see if you can embrace it instead.
 Be curious about it.
 Be friendly toward it.
-Give it your loving attention and welcome it as a friend.
 See the moment as it’s changing, and develop an open heart toward it.

-- Find Gratitude for Everything: Instead of rejecting things about others and about the present moment, find a way to be grateful.
+Instead of rejecting things about others and the present moment, find a way to be grateful.
 This helps us to embrace and be open to everything.

 I’d say that’s a good start.
 You could spend a year practicing with these ideas.
 Once you’re good at them, find other areas where you’re blocked or holding back, and practice opening up there too.

-In the end, we find that there was nothing to be afraid of after all.
+In the end, we’ll likely discover that there was nothing to be afraid of after all.
 It’s a wonderful place to be, this changing, uncertain, uncomfortable, and miraculous world.

 Leo Babauta is the author of six books and the writer of Zen Habits, a blog with over 2 million subscribers.
 Visit ZenHabits.net